Grace Livingston Hill: Gracious Writer for God

 • Grace’s “Auntie Belle”, Isabella Macdonald Alden, is incorrectly called Isabelle.

-• She speaks of "a little" insurance money following Rev. Frank Hill's death, but $3,000 was a lot of money in 1899.
-By some inflation calculators, that's the same buying power as $83,000!
-She was able to move the family to Swarthmore and purchase a home after his death.
+• She speaks of “a little” insurance money following Rev. Hill’s death, but we know that Grace actually received quite a bit of money.
+She was able to move the family to Swarthmore and build a home after his death.

-• Everett mistakenly calls biographer Jean Karr a woman, but Karr was a man.
+• Everett mistakenly assumes that biographer Jean Karr was a woman.